Home » The Tests » Driving Test Booking

 • driving a car fitted with dual controls

-The independent driving part of the test currently lasts around 10 minutes.
-It will be longer, so it will last around 20 minutes—roughly half of the test.
+The independent driving part of the test currently lasts around 20 minutes.
+It will be longer, lasting around 40 minutes.

 Following directions from a sat nav